nirv-ai/docs/haproxy/README.md

-# nirvai docs
+# NIRVai HAProxy

-documentation for the NIRVai platform
+documentation for the HAProxy @ NIRVai

 ## RACEXP